 Boat insurance is not required in Pennsylvania.
 According to the U.S. Coast Guard, only three states require boat owners to get insurance – these are Arkansas, Hawaii, and Utah.
-It is a good idea to get boat insurance, however, as some marinas require it, and it gives you greater peace of mind.
+However, it is a good idea to get boat insurance, as some marinas require it.
+It gives you greater peace of mind as well.

 Pennsylvania, being the 33rd largest (in terms of area) and the 6th most populated state in the US, is like the majority of the other states (remaining 46 of them) that do not require boat insurance.